aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        41:     c = [1, 2, 3]
        42:     try:
     -->43:         a, b = c
-       44:     except Exception as e:
+       44:     except ValueError as e:

             c: [1, 2, 3]